Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 - `flag_key` - The key for the flag you are evaluating.
 This key is available on the feature flag detail page (see below).
 - `subject_key` - A unique identifier for the subject being experimented on (e.g., user), typically represented by a UUID.
 This key is used to deterministically assign subjects to variants.
 - `subject_attributes` - A map of metadata about the subject used for [targeting](/feature-flagging/concepts/targeting/).
 If targeting is not needed, pass in an empty object.
 - `default_value` - The value that will be returned if no allocation matches the subject, if the flag is not enabled, if `get_string_assignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
-Its type must match the `get_string_assignment` call.
+Its type must match the `get_<Type>_assignment` call.

 ![Example flag key](/img/feature-flagging/flag-key.png)